brockyeah/sorting-visualizer/README.md

 ## License

 This project is provided as educational material.
-Feel free to modify and extend it for learning purposes.v
+Feel free to modify and extend it for learning purposes.